aevox/vault-fernet-locksmith/README.md

   -secret-path string
     	Path to the fernet-keys secret in vault (default "secret/fernet-keys") -stderrthreshold value
-    	logs at or above this threshold go to stderr
+    	Logs at or above this threshold go to stderr
   -ttl int
     	Interval between each vault secret fetch (default 120) -v value
     	log level for V logs
+  -vault-address string
-  -vault-token string
+    	Primary vault address (default "https://127.0.0.1:8500") -vault-token string
     	Vault token used to authenticate with vault -vault-token-file string